liske/needrestart/README.batch.md

 Batch mode can be used to use the results of needrestart in other scripts.
 While needrestart is run in batch mode it will never show any UI dialogs nor restart anything.
-The output format is complient to the *apt-dater protocol*[1].
+The output format is complaint to the *apt-dater protocol*[1].

 [1] https://github.com/DE-IBH/apt-dater-host/blob/master/doc/